ghiscoding/Angular-Slickgrid/README.md

 - [Bootstrap 5 (single Locale)](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-locales) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-locales) - Code Sample with a single Locale (without `ngx-translate`)

 #### Working Demo
-For a complete set of working demos (over 30 examples), we strongly suggest you clone [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository (instructions are provided in the demo repo).
+For a complete set of working demos (40+ examples), we strongly suggest you clone [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository (instructions are provided in the demo repo).
 The repo provides multiple demos and they are updated for every new project release, so it is updated frequently and is also used as the GitHub live demo page for both the [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 5 demo (single Locale)](https://ghiscoding.github.io/angular-slickgrid-demos).

 ```sh
 git clone https://github.com/ghiscoding/angular-slickgrid-demos